 Nursing Homes

-The Federal government sets quality standards for nursing homes that serve people who have Medicare or Medicaid coverage.
-These rules require that nursing homes provide skilled nursing, rehabilitation, and other types of therapies that people may need.
-State licensure of nursing homes generally follows the federal standards.
+The federal government sets quality standards for nursing homes that accept Medicare or Medicaid.
+These rules say nursing homes must provide skilled nursing, therapy, and other services that people may need.
+States also require nursing homes to meet similar rules.

 Who Lives in Nursing Homes?